 The accounting treatment of non-current liabilities depends on whether they are reported in the governmentwide or fund financial statements.
-In the governmentwide financial statements, all non-current liabilities that will be repaid from governmental resources are liabilities in government-wide reported as the In the fund financial statements. statements, noncurrent liabilities for governmental funds are not reported as liabilities or presented anywhere else in these statements.
+In the governmentwide financial statements, all non-current liabilities that will be repaid from governmental resources are reported liabilities as in the government-wide In the fund financial statements. statements. current liabilities for governmental funds reported as liabilities or presented anywhere else in these statements.
 The Council did not have any noncurrent liabilities at year-end.